legal resources necessary to hold negligent facilities accountable.

 Many families have limited options on how to provide care to an aging loved one other than to place them in a Wyandotte County nursing facility.
 Unfortunately, many patients in nursing homes become the victims of mistreatment, or personal injury suffered mistreatment, abuse or neglect while living in a nursing home.

-If your loved one was harmed while residing in a nursing home, contact the Kansas Nursing Home Law Center Attorneys now for immediate legal intervention.
+If your loved one was harmed while residing in a nursing home, contact our nursing home abuse affiliated attorneys in Kansas now for immediate legal intervention.
 Let our team of lawyers work on your family’s behalf to ensure that you receive monetary compensation to recover your damages.
 We can begin working on your case today.Big Blue Healthcare Center

 a.k.a.
 Riverbend Post-Acute Rehabilitation Center